KashifKhaan/Code-Chat_Client-Server_Chat-App_Java/README.md

 Email: mrkashi2020@gmail.com

-`We appreciate your support and hope you enjoy using Code-Chat!`
+`I appreciate your support and hope you enjoy using Code-Chat!`